This page explains which foods to eat and which to avoid when taking a medicine called futibatinib.

 Additional tips

 Boiling removes minerals from food.
-Boiling potatoes and discarding the water can reduce the phosphate content.
-You can then mash or finish cooking by roasting or baking.
+Boiling potatoes and throwing away the water can reduce the phosphate content.
+You can then mash or roast or bake them to finish cooking.

 Dairy